Scylla2020/StemsUI/README.md

 `pip install pyqt5 audio_metadata`

-Once the libraries are installed, double click  the StemsUI.pyw file to open and use the interface.
+Once the libraries are installed, double click the StemsUI.pyw file in the engine folder to open and use the interface.

 Screenshot: